mapillary/OpenSfM/doc/source/using.rst

 detect_features
 ```````````````
-This command detect feature points in the images and stores them in the `feature` folder.
+This command detects feature points in the images and stores them in the `feature` folder.

 match_features